mmwatt/EasyPageFix/README.md

 2. Download the tool here (TODO link)

+3. Download the version of [ChromeDriver](https://chromedriver.chromium.org/) that corresponds to your version of Chrome or Chromium.

-3. Create a local copy of your webpage, with files for HTML, CSS and any others you might have.
+4. Create a local copy of your webpage, with files for HTML, CSS and any others you might have.
 Make sure all relevant styles are in a single CSS file.

-4. Create a Galen specification for your webpage.
+5. Create a Galen specification for your webpage.
 Instructions [here](http://galenframework.com/docs/reference-galen-spec-language-guide/)

-5. Run the jar:
+6. Run the jar:

    ```
    java -jar EasyPageFix.jar (arguments)